rawho/bitflip/instructions/django/django.md

 ---
 layout: instructions
 heading: Django
-description: Django is one of the latest and widely used backend framework written in Python Language.
+description: Django is one of the latest and widely used backend framework for hosting websites and web apps; written in Python Language.
 Django makes it easy to start small scale development and easily scale it up as per requirement.
 permalink: instructions/django
 ---
 # Installation